The Swan Princess: Christmas: Plot

 Rothbart's final chance to ruin the kingdom's Christmas spirit is to sabotage the royal Christmas tree.
 He sends Number 9 to steal one of the Christmas lights, which he casts a spell on that will destroy the tree.
 Derek learns of this plan thanks to Bridget, who has double-crossed Rothbart and traps him inside giant chimes.

 Derek rushes back to the Christmas Eve party to stop the tree from being lit, but he is too late.
 The enchanted light bulb bursts the tree and its ornaments into flames.
 Rothbart becomes mortal again, takes Uberta's crown which he transforms into his own, and teleports Odette to Swan Lake.

 At Swan Lake, Rothbart transforms Odette into a swan again and traps her inside a cage made of roots, just as Speed, Puffin and Jean-Bob arrive.
-Puffin tries to attack Rothbart, but the evil sorcerer transforms the bird into a Christmas ornament.
-He casts a spell on the moonlight, so that when it touches Odette's wings, she will transform into a swan-shaped ornament forever.
-Derek arrives to rescue Odette and Rothbart transforms into the Great Animal.
-Derek is overpowered, but Odette sings "The Season of Love".
-The positive lyrics weaken Rothbart until he bursts into flames, killing him for good.
+Puffin tries to attack Rothbart, but Rothbart transforms him into a Christmas ornament.
+Rothbart casts a spell on the moonlight so that when it touches Odette, she will permanently transform into a swan-shaped ornament.
+Derek arrives to rescue Odette.
+Rothbart transforms into the Great Animal and overpowers Derek.
+Odette sings "The Season of Love" which affects Rothbart.
+Speed and Jean-Bob realize that the positive lyrics are weakening him.
+She continues to weaken him by singing.
+Before he can finish off Derek, the positive lyrics cause him to burst into flames, killing him.
 Odette changes back into a human while Puffin returns to his normal self.
 Derek dies from his injuries, but Odette sings again.
 The spirit of Christmas revives him and restores the royal Christmas tree.
 At the Christmas party, the kingdom puts up a new Christmas ornament on the tree that honors Derek and Odette.